pikuskrystian/pikuskrystian/README.md

 on new challenges.

 - 🌱 Im working on: Improve Code Quality and Testing Practices
-- 🥅 2025 Goals: Master a New Microcontroller Platform
+- 🥅 2025 Goals: Learn a New Microcontroller Platform
 - ⚡ Fun Fact: I love to train in the gym and play voleyball.